pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 * Xcode 6+
 * wxWidgets
 * Perl
-* gettext (For building the installation package, can be fetched from brew)
+* gettext and create_dmg (For building the installation package, can be fetched from Homebrew)
+* Yubikey libraries: libyubikey, libykpers-1

 If you are building on Apple Silicon or M1, you need the following in addition to the above:

-* Apple Silicon or M1 equipped Mac
+* Apple Silicon equipped Mac
 * macOS 11.0 (Big Sur) or later
 * Xcode 12+